Inexpensive AI refers to artificial intelligence solutions that are

 human language.

-Overall, the availability of inexpensive AI solutions has enabled more
+The availability of inexpensive AI solutions has enabled more

 people and organizations to explore and adopt AI technologies,